 The selected composer will have the opportunity to participate in a private reading session and panel on Friday, March 27, 2020 from 4:45-5:30 pm at San Francisco Conservatory of Music.
-At this session, each composer’s piece will be read by the ensemble, with feedback following from the musicians, Artistic Director Eric Dudley, and award-winning composer, Michael Gilbertson.
+At this session, the composer’s piece will be read by the ensemble, with feedback following from the musicians, Artistic Director Eric Dudley, and award-winning composer, Michael Gilbertson.
 The winning work will be performed on Saturday, March 28, as part of SFCMP’s subscription series concerts, at 8pm at Flight Deck in downtown Oakland, CA.

 Applicants apply by submitting a completed score and parts along with a written narrative about the motivation behind the music and its connection to composer Louis Andriessen.
 Above all, the judges for this year’s search are looking for work with a unique contemporary musical voice that represents the adventurous and iconoclastic spirit embodied by a figure like Louis Andriessen.

 - Any composers who are currently enrolled in an academic program of study in composition

 - Any composers with a permanent address in the United States

 - Able to submit a final score by February 28, 2021.